Brxnni/ChromeFlagEmojis/README.md

 * Fix bug where sometimes a comment that has flags from the previous page you were on is mixed with the first comment on the current video (????)
 * Deactivate the conversion in textfields (extension currently breaks the github code editor for example)
   * Could be detected by listening for keydown events and seeing if target is TEXTAREA or something like that -> Put it on the list of elements to ignore
 * Add subdivisions?
-(UK ones are the only ones supported by most vendors)
+(UK ones are the only ones supported by most vendors -> gotta satisfy the brexit geezas and their football teams)
 * Add On/Off button